mindsdb/mindsdb/mindsdb/integrations/handlers/newsapi_handler/README.md

 ### Select Data

-To see if the connection was succesful, try searching for the most recent article data.
+To see if the connection was successful, try searching for the most recent article data.

 ```
 SELECT *